RumiAllbert/Lab-2-Big-Data/README.md

 2. The reduce output will be outputed in the terminal, as well as in the SQL database.

 #The file connector & test.txt were just for testing purposes.
+Reducer2.py was an alternative method of putting the output from reducer into a DynamoDB database.